Information & Communication Technology

 CSSTC Networking System with NAM Member Countries

-many NAM member countries-where even basic infrastructure such as
+many NAM member countries-where mere basic infrastructure such as

 electricity and telephone lines, especially in rural areas, are not